 Some of the most common effects a person may experience include:

 - increased or decreased depression symptoms, depending on the user

 - increased or decreased anxiety symptoms, depending on the user

 - impaired judgment, making it harder for people to think clearly

 - the release of dopamine, which causes the feeling of being high

 - addiction, in some cases

 Children and teenagers are susceptible to potential ill effects.
-When a mother uses marijuana while pregnant, the baby may develop memory and concentration issues as they grow.
+When a mother uses cannabis while pregnant, the baby may develop memory and concentration issues as they grow.

-Breastfeeding mothers who also use marijuana may be exposing their baby to its potentially harmful effects.
-Women should avoid using marijuana while pregnant and breastfeeding.
+Breastfeeding mothers who also use cannabis may be exposing their baby to its potentially harmful effects.
+Women should avoid using cannabis while pregnant and breastfeeding.

 Long-term effects depend on several factors, including: